-You probably have heard of above ground pool, and also heard of how salt water swimming pools are eco-friendly and low maintenance.
+You probably have heard of the above ground pool, and also heard of how saltwater swimming pools are eco-friendly and low maintenance.
 A traditional above ground pool is not as efficient and secure when it comes to cleaning and maintenance; you probably will find yourself spending too much time and putting in a lot of extra effort to do the task.
-However, you should note that your pool contains some chemicals like hydrochloric acid and chlorine gas, which is not the case with salt water.
-At this point, you will probably think of transforming your above ground pool into a salt water swimming pool.
+However, you should note that your pool contains some chemicals like hydrochloric acid and chlorine gas, which is not the case with saltwater.
+At this point, you will probably think of transforming your above ground pool into a saltwater swimming pool.
+A better way of phrasing it would be, Can above ground pools be converted to saltwater?
 Of course, it is possible, and I am going to explain to you how it can be done.

 When it comes to saltwater, there are two options for water systems that you have to choose between.
 The first and most reliable one involves an installation of a generator which hangs merely over your pool wall.
 The second option is the inline generator which is mounted next to your filter outside the pool.
 When you’re choosing a saltwater system, you need to take into consideration the following key points: